TheForsakenSoldier/comp-assesment/README.md

 The project is structured into two main directories:

-- `top_swan`: This directory should be treated as the website folder.
-It is a work in progress redesign or continue on your own.

 - `backend/Code`: This directory contains the main project that I worked on.
 It is designed to